Lonesome Figures

 He was at the corner table.
 He was always at the corner table.

 His coat was still on, a dark wool thing with a collar he had turned up against a cold that no longer threatened him in here, but which he seemed to carry with him regardless, some private frost he had brought in from the street and could not quite shake.
 His scarf was still wrapped.
 His gloves sat tucked into his left pocket, one folded over the other, patient.
-He ate slowly, with the deliberateness of someone for whom the meal was not the point.
+In front of him were two cups, two small plates, the full arrangement of an evening meal, though only one of them was being eaten from.
 His fork moved across the plate with a soft, unhurried scrape.
-Steam rose from his mug and dissolved into the amber light above him.
+Steam rose from both mugs and dissolved into the amber light above him.

 Mo was on the mop.
 He worked in long arcs, watching the water trail darken and then lighten as it dried, aware of exactly where Callum was the way you are always aware of where a sound is coming from even when you're trying not to listen.
-Callum was behind the counter with Jess, both of them stacking saucers that didn't need to be stacked, standing closer than the task required, and his hands were moving between the crockery with an easy, unhurried grace that Mo noticed and had no particular reason to notice and noticed anyway.
+Callum was behind the counter with Jess, both of them stacking saucers that didn't need stacking, standing closer than the task required, and his hands moved between the crockery with an easy unhurried grace that Mo noticed and had no particular reason to notice and noticed anyway.

 "He's waiting for someone," Jess said quietly.
 "Someone who isn't coming."